- Leaky gut, or increased intestinal permeability, is a red flag that something else is out of balance in your body.

 Besides gluten, other undigested food components and toxins may also leak through your gut wall.
 Exactly how this happens isn’t clear.
 Many questions remain about exactly how the tight junctions are controlled.
 (1)

 Addressing the breach

 Immune system cells underneath your gut lining spring into action when unwelcome and unwanted molecules pass through.
 They aim to put microbes, toxins, and undigested food out of commission.
 (17)

 These leaked food components are microscopic.
-Moreover, they don’t have free reign to travel throughout your body.
+Moreover, they don’t have free rein to travel throughout your body.